 7. Open or enclosed transport

-You have a choice to make when you lodge your shipment request: open auto transport and enclosed auto transport?
+You have a choice to make when you lodge your shipment request: open auto transport vs. enclosed auto transport?
 These are the two basic types you might have heard of and their names tell the story.

 The cheaper option is open auto transport.
 Your car will be transported in a carrier (or larger piece of equipment) with as many as seven other cars.
 You’ve probably seen vehicles like huge trucks on freeways before, but they tend to be used by large auto haulers in the industry such as Montway.
 Smaller auto haulers like sole traders will tend to transport cars one at a time, so your car receives more personalized care.
 But in both cases, the car is exposed to the elements.
 Owners of vintage jags may think twice about booking open auto transport and its 95% success rate of bringing cars to their destination in the same condition that they left.